Nutrition Guide - Road Running

 Preload Drink Mix with 500ml of water.

-Taking an energy gel on the start line.
 Another option is to take a gel at the start line, this has the added benefit of giving you a boost 15-25 minutes into your run.
-Ideally for shorter races when not fuelling during the race.
+Ideal for shorter races when not fuelling during the race.

 During

-Time and distance dependant in-race nutrition may not be a requirement however if you are racing over an hour you may benefit from a boost, for example a 10k or half marathon with an expected finish time between 1h 30m - 2h 00m you would benefit from an energy gel after 1 hour (in-between 5 miles and 10 miles) that will help boost you to the line.
+Time and distance dependant in-race nutrition may not be a requirement however if you are racing over an hour you may benefit from a boost.
+For example a 10k or half marathon with an expected finish time between 1h 30m - 2h 00m you would benefit from an energy gel after 1 hour (in-between 5 miles and 10 miles) that will help boost you to the finish line.

 Also if you are racing a Half Marathon you would also see a benefit from a race fuelling strategy similar to a marathon.